janiejestemja/cppcrypt/README.md

 ---

-This is a learning project about the Diffie-Hellman key-exchange (DH) as well as the advanced ecryption standard (AES) thus this software is meant for learning and experimentation, not real-world application.
+This is a learning project about the Diffie-Hellman key-exchange (DH) as well as the Advanced Ecryption Standard (AES).

 **Features**
 - Encrypt and save files in an encrypted state, as well as vice versa
-- Send encrypted text files via TCP using DH for key exchange followed up by AES for encryption
+- Send text files via TCP using DH for key exchange followed up by AES for encryption

 ## Directory Structure